MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-B-Testing-Evaluation-Approval-Mining-Products/part-18-Electric-MotorDriven-Mine-Equipment-Accessories/subpart-A-General-Provisions/section-18.2.md

 *Normal operation* means the regular performance of those functions for which a machine or accessory was designed.

-*Permissible equipment* means a completely assembled electrical machine or accessory for which a formal approval has been issued, as authorized by the Administrator, Mining Enforcement and Safety Administration under the Federal Coal Mine Health and Safety Act of 1969 (Pub.
-L. 91-173, 30 U.S.C.
-801 or, after March 9, 1978, by the Assistant Secretary under the Federal Mine Safety and Health Act of 1977 (Pub.
-L. 91-173, as amended by Pub.
-L. 95-164, 30 U.S.C.
-801).
+*Permissible equipment* means a completely assembled electrical machine or accessory for which an approval has been issued.

 *Permit* means a formal document, signed by the Assistant Secretary, authorizing the operation of specific experimental equipment in a gassy mine or tunnel under prescribed conditions.